Navigating value streams#

-Searching a particle in value stream data is possible in two ways, Plain text search and Search with DQL.
+Searching a dot in value stream data is possible in two ways, Plain text search and Search with DQL.

-Plain text search is the free text search of the particle in the value stream.
-When search text is entered in Plain text search field, it displays all particles which are associated or contains the search text.
-Use Plain text search field to search the particles with issue id, issue labels, issue name, issue owner, issue priority, issue types, releases, and sprints.
+Plain text search is the free text search of the dot in the value stream.
+When search text is entered in Plain text search field, it displays all dots which are associated or contains the search text.
+Use Plain text search field to search the dots with issue id, issue labels, issue name, issue owner, issue priority, issue types, releases, and sprints.

-Note: In case, no particles is available for the search data, value stream will display a error message. .
+Note: In case, no dots is available for the search data, value stream will display a error message. .

 - Managing swim lanes

 Use swim lanes to display a user-centered view of your value stream data.